shwetamaligithub/Fetch-API-Data/README.md

 Services are defined using the @Injectable() decorator, which tells Angular that the class can be injected into other classes as a dependency.
 This allows you to easily share code and data between different parts of your application.

 - ## Rendering Data:
-Now, let's render the fetched joke in our app's component.
+Now, let's render the fetched Data in our app's component.
 Open the src/app.component.ts file.
 The Data property is a string that will hold the Data that is fetched from the API.
 The constructor method takes an instance of the DataService class as a dependency.
 The DataService class is used to fetch Data from an API.
 The fetchData() method calls the getData() method on the DataService class and subscribes to the returned Observable.